yana-safonova/PatchWorkPlot/README.md

 For the list of available coloring maps, please refer to the [Matplotlib documentation](https://matplotlib.org/stable/users/explain/colors/colormaps.html).
 Default: `Spectral`.

-`--reverse-cmap BOOLEAN`: if `true`, then `min-pi` and `max-pi` values of the percent identities will correspond to the rightmost and leftmost colors of the coloring map, repsectively.
+`--reverse-cmap BOOLEAN`: if `true`, then `min-pi` and `max-pi` values of the percent identities will correspond to the rightmost and leftmost colors of the coloring map, respectively.
 In case of the Spectral map, alignments with high and low percent identity will colored in red and blue, respectively.
 Default: `true`.

 `--min-pi FLOAT`: the alignment percent identity value that will be used to determine the color of the least similar alignments.
 Default: `85`.